ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 2. Obtain your VPN Access credentials in [your profile page](https://control.softlayer.com/account/user/profile).
 3. Log in to the VPN through [the web interface](https://www.softlayer.com/VPN-Access) or use a VPN client for [Linux](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-linux), [macOS](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-mac-os-x-1010) or [Windows](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-windows).

 You can choose to skip this step and make all your servers visible on the public Internet (although keeping them private provide an additional level of security).
-To make them public, select **Public and Private Network Uplink** when provisioning virtual servers.
+To make them public, select **Public and Private Network Uplink** when provisioning {{site.data.keyword.virtualmachinesshort}}.
 {: tip}

 ### Check account permissions

 Contact your Infrastructure master user to get the following permissions:
-- **Network** so that you can create virtual servers with **Public and Private Network Uplink** (this permission is not required if you use the VPN to connect to the servers)
+- **Network** so that you can create {{site.data.keyword.virtualmachinesshort}} with **Public and Private Network Uplink** (this permission is not required if you use the VPN to connect to the servers)

 ## Provision one server for the database
 {: #database_server}

-1. Go to the catalog in the {{site.data.keyword.Bluemix}} console, and select the [Virtual Server](https://console.bluemix.net/catalog/infrastructure/virtual-server-group) service from the Infrastructure section.
+1. Go to the catalog in the {{site.data.keyword.Bluemix}} console, and select the [{{site.data.keyword.virtualmachinesshort}}](https://console.bluemix.net/catalog/infrastructure/virtual-server-group) service from the Infrastructure section.
 2. Select **Public Virtual Server** and then click **Create**.
 3. Configure the server with the following:
    - Set **Name** to **db1**